kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azureaccesskeyrequest.md

 # AzureAccessKeyRequest CRD

-`AzureAccessKeyRequest` CRD is to generate a new service principal based on a named role using vault.
-If `AzureAccessKeyRequest` is approved, then vault operator will issue credentials from vault and create Kubernetes Secret containing these credentials.
-The Secret name will be specified in `status.secret.name` field.
+`AzureAccessKeyRequest` CRD can be used to request a new service principal based on a named role using a Vault server.
+If `AzureAccessKeyRequest` is approved, then vault operator will issue credentials via a Vault server and create Kubernetes Secret containing these credentials.
+The Secret name will be set in `status.secret.name` field.

-When a `AzureAccessKeyRequest` is created, it make a request to vault for a new service principal  under a `role`.
-Hence an [AzureRole](/docs/concepts/secret-engine-crds/azurerole.md) CRD which is successfully configured, is prerequisite for creating an `AzureAccessKeyRequest`.
+When a `AzureAccessKeyRequest` is created, it makes a request to a Vault server for a new service principal under a `role`.
+Hence an [AzureRole](/docs/concepts/secret-engine-crds/azurerole.md) CRD is a prerequisite for creating an `AzureAccessKeyRequest`.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1